kamutwo/pancasila/README.md

-An attempt to making a quiz game in roblox.
+An attempt to make a quiz game in Roblox.